syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### nodes.pivot `Point`
 {:#members:nodes-pivot}

 Sets the ratio/ fractional value relative to node, based on which the node will be transformed(positioning, scaling and rotation)

-#### Default Value
+#### Default Value:

 * ej.datavisualization.Diagram.Points(0.5,0.5)